DDVVPP/GitNote/README.md

 **Home Page**

-- [ ] Integrate contributions grid (react-calendar-heatmap)
+🔳 Integrate contributions grid (react-calendar-heatmap)

 **Profile Page**

-- [ ] Integrate contributions grid (react-calendar-heatmap)
+🔳 Integrate contributions grid (react-calendar-heatmap)

 **Edit Profile Page**

-- [ ] 'Enter' keyboard event should not trigger form submit
+🔳 'Enter' keyboard event should not trigger form submit\
-- [x] Add a 'Cancel' button
+✅ Add a 'Cancel' button\
-- [ ] Disable 'Update Profile' button if no updates have been made to the inputs
+✅ Disable 'Update Profile' button if no updates have been made to the inputs

 **Left Sidebar**

-- [ ] Display posts in the 'Posts' section
+🔳 Display posts in the 'Posts' section

 **Right Sidebar**

-- [ ] Post Details: Determine what indicates a related post, and show related posts
+🔳 Post Details: Determine what indicates a related post, and show related posts\
-- [ ] Profile Page: If there are no social media links - move button under section and update text to 'Add social links'
+🔳 Profile Page: If there are no social media links - move button under section and update text to 'Add social links'\
-- [ ] Update social links modal: If there are no updates made to the modal inputs, disable the 'Update Links' button
+🔳 Update social links modal: If there are no updates made to the modal inputs, disable the 'Update Links' button\
-- [ ] Create Post: Either remove 'Tags' section, or disable them
+🔳 Create Post: Either remove 'Tags' section, or disable them\
-- [ ] Fix red border around profile image
+🔳 Fix red border around profile image\

 **Post Details Page**

-- [x] Remove 'Resources & Links' section if there is no content
+✅ Remove 'Resources & Links' section if there is no content

 **Create / Update Post Pages**

-- [ ] Refactor these two components into one
+🔳 Refactor these two components into one\
-- [x] Fix padding in Tag input when there are two words
+✅ Fix padding in Tag input when there are two words\
-- [x] Visually indicate which fields are required and/or optional
+✅ Visually indicate which fields are required and/or optional\
-- [x] Figure out focus ring order / Fix onEnter key press
+✅ Figure out focus ring order / Fix onEnter key press\
-- [x] 'Add checkmark' button should be disabled if the input hasn't yet been filled
+✅ 'Add checkmark' button should be disabled if the input hasn't yet been filled\
-- [x] Add a 'Cancel' button
+✅ Add a 'Cancel' button\
-- [x] Disable 'Update Post' button if no updates have been made to the inputs
+✅ Disable 'Update Post' button if no updates have been made to the inputs

 **Miscellaneous Updates**

-- [ ] Add mobile responsiveness
+🔳 Add mobile responsiveness\
-- [x] Add hover states to all clickable items
+✅ Add hover states to all clickable items\
-- [x] Add loading.tsx files for each route
+✅ Add loading.tsx files for each route\
-- [ ] Add loading spinner on Login button
+🔳 Add loading spinner on Login button\
-- [ ] Add Skeleton loaders
+🔳 Add Skeleton loaders\
-- [x] Create a seed file
+✅ Create a seed file\
-- [x] Add a Demo User
+✅ Add a Demo User\
-- [x] Deploy site
+✅ Deploy site\
-- [ ] Once a new user is onboarded - create main route with instructions & steps of how to begin - create UI for routes with no information in them
+🔳 Once a new user is onboarded - create main route with instructions & steps of how to begin - create UI for routes with no information in them